moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/README.md

 ## 6 Proposed Strategies for Improvement

-- **📍Quality Assurance in 6 Regions:** Evaluation of delivery times, focusing on areas with a high weighted rate for product quality, order convenience, and competitive analysis.
+- **📍 Quality Assurance in 6 Regions:** Evaluation of delivery times, focusing on areas with a high weighted rate for product quality, order convenience, and competitive analysis.

-- **📍Clear Return Policy:** Establishment of transparent return policies to ensure customer satisfaction.
+- **📍 Clear Return Policy:** Establishment of transparent return policies to ensure customer satisfaction.

-- **📍Feedback Collection:** Gathering feedback through reviews and surveys from both best customers and churners.
+- **📍 Feedback Collection:** Gathering feedback through reviews and surveys from both best customers and churners.

-- **📍Last Mile Optimization:** Collaboration with couriers to optimize last-mile delivery through enhanced tracking and reduced delivery times.
+- **📍 Last Mile Optimization:** Collaboration with couriers to optimize last-mile delivery through enhanced tracking and reduced delivery times.

-- **📍Targeted Advertising Campaigns:** Advertising campaigns targeted at regions with a high weighted best rate, utilizing recommendation systems for personalized outreach.
+- **📍 Targeted Advertising Campaigns:** Advertising campaigns targeted at regions with a high weighted best rate, utilizing recommendation systems for personalized outreach.

-- **📍Enhanced E-shop Experience:** Optimizing the virtual store experience by incorporating augmented reality (e.g., sunglasses try-on) and improving product descriptions using multimedia such as photos and videos.
+- **📍 Enhanced E-shop Experience:** Optimizing the virtual store experience by incorporating augmented reality (e.g., sunglasses try-on) and improving product descriptions using multimedia such as photos and videos.

 # Market Basket Analysis